godotengine/godot-docs/classes/class_popupmenu.rst

 - :ref:`bool<class_bool>` **is_item_separator** **(** :ref:`int<class_int>` idx **)** const

-Return whether the item is a seperator.
+Return whether the item is a separator.
 If it is, it would be displayed as a line.

 .. _class_PopupMenu_remove_item: